 We work with our staff team to ensure that they are fully aware of their obligations to you and your data.
 Our people are on the frontline in keeping your information safe, so we commit to taking the organisational measures necessary to protect it.

 Our approach to our technical setup, and its ongoing development, is based on protecting the personal data we transmit, store and otherwise process against accidental or unlawful destruction, loss, alteration or unauthorised disclosure or access.

 If you interact with us online – whether via our website, on social media, to make an online payment to us, in surveys or event booking system, or elsewhere – those interactions will always be conducted in environments protected by SSL encryption technology.

-If you engage in an email exchange with us, while we cannot guarantee the security of communications back and forth as they are transmitted between us, once we receive your message will be stored securely on our email and member filing systems.
+If you engage in an email exchange with us, while we cannot guarantee the security of communications back and forth as they are transmitted between us, once we receive your message it will be stored securely on our email and, if appropriate, member filing systems.

 If you apply for membership, a grant, or a prize via a paper application, it will be scanned into electronic format and stored in a password protected facility which is firewall protected.
 The paper copy will be shredded.

 Data files shared by the SoA with third parties (including ALCS and the Electoral Commission) are password protected.